kphillips011/Warehouse-Inventory-Manager/README.md

 Project Design:
 * Language: Java
-* Useful data structures: Maps, Lists, Arrays, File I/O, FIFO Queue, Sorting, and possibly Recursion
+* Data structures: Maps, Lists, Arrays, File I/O, and Sorting
-* Warehouse logs where data can be printed out to
+* Printing data out to Warehouse logs
-* Inventory items listed and sorted by ID, name, price, and quantity
+* Inventory items organized, sorted, and managed by ID, name, price, and quantity
 * Reading an input file of items and then adding them to the inventory
-* Adding/removing items from the inventory using methods
+* Adding/removing items from the inventory
 * Searching through the inventory
-* Alerting the user if a certain item’s quantity is too low, possibly using recursion
+* Alerting the user if a certain item’s quantity is too low while removing items
-* Documentation for the program’s users
 * Flexibility of use for hypothetical businesses/warehouses
 * Efficient space and time complexity